-Quote by Anita Walker, executive director of the Massachusetts Cultural Council
+Quote by Anita Walker, Mass Cultural Council executive director

 Supporters of arts and culture in the Commonwealth can be gratified to know that elimination of arts and culture funding is not expected on a state level, at least not in the near term.
 Governor Baker’s recently announced budget proposal for fiscal year 2018 includes a small increase for arts and culture funding in Massachusetts.
 The Governor’s budget proposal is the first step in a months-long process involving both the State Senate and House.

-See MCC’s Advocacy Action Center for updates on the budget process and for the latest data on the nonprofit cultural sector’s contributions to the Massachusetts economy and quality of life.
+See Mass Cultural Council’s Advocacy Action Center for updates on the budget process and for the latest data on the nonprofit cultural sector’s contributions to the Massachusetts economy and quality of life.